Governor Wolf’s administration announces the opening of construction businesses beginning May 1

 To ensure continuity of operations of essential functions, CDC advises that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.

 Some employers are providing their employees with a letter stating their company is a life-sustaining company to show any members of law enforcement, in the event they are questioned on their commute to the worksite.

-Having a letter is not currently required and local enforcement is aware of/utilizing the list as they do enforcement, but providing employees with a letter is a current “best-practice” for employers who are deemed life-sustaining or have a waiver and would like to provide their employees with some kind of documentation.
-An updated list of business that may continue physical operation can be viewed here.
+Please note: having a letter is not currently required and local enforcement is aware of/utilizing the Updated Industry Operation Guidance List as they do enforcement.
+Providing employees with a letter is a current “best-practice” for employers who are deemed life-sustaining or have a waiver and would like to provide their employees with some kind of documentation.
+This is up to the discretion of individual companies.

 Business Protocols for Employees Return from Traveling